President of Peru

 The president of Peru (presidente del Perú), officially the constitutional president of the Republic of Peru (presidente constitucional de la República del Perú), is the head of state and head of government of Peru.
 The president is the head of the executive branch and is the supreme head of the Armed Forces and National Police of Peru.
 The office of president corresponds to the highest magistracy in the country, making the president the highest-ranking public official in Peru.
 Due to broadly interpreted impeachment wording in the 1993 Constitution of Peru, the Congress of Peru can impeach the president without cause, effectively making the executive branch subject to the legislature.

-The president is elected to direct the general policy of the government, work with the Congress of the Republic and the Council of Ministers to enact reform, and be an administrator of the state, enforcing the constitution, which establishes the presidential requirements, rights, and obligations.
+The president is elected to control the general policy of the government, work with the Congress of the Republic and the Council of Ministers to enact reform, and be an administrator of the state, enforcing the constitution, which establishes the presidential requirements, rights, and obligations.
 The executive branch is located at the Palacio de Gobierno, located in the historic center of Lima.
 The building has been used and occupied by the heads of state of Peru, dating back to Francisco Pizarro and the viceroys of Peru.

-The incumbent president is José Jeri.
-As president of the Congress, he was sworn into office on 10 October 2025 after his predecessor Dina Boluarte was impeached and removed from office.
+The current president is Keiko Fujimori.
+She was sworn into office on 28 July 2026.